 Expanded Discussion of Steps:

-1. This is how to Bluetooth pair the printer to an HC1 device.
+1. The following procedure was written to Bluetooth pair Wasp's WPL-4MB printer to an HC1 device.
 Other devices may have a different procedure.

 a.
 Main screen, tap Bluetooth.
 Wireless Manager opens.